carvel-dev/carvel/GOVERNANCE.md

 # Decision Making
 Ideally, all project decisions are resolved by consensus.
 If impossible, any maintainer may call a vote.
 Unless otherwise specified in this document, any vote will be decided by a supermajority of maintainers.

-Votes by maintainers belonging to the same company will count as one vote; e.g., 4 maintainers employed by fictional company Valerium will only have one combined vote.
+Once we have maintainers from other companies, votes by maintainers belonging to the same company will count as one vote; e.g., 4 maintainers employed by fictional company Valerium will only have one combined vote.
 If voting members from a given company do not agree, the company's vote is determined by a supermajority of voters from that company.
 If no supermajority is achieved, the company is considered to have abstained.

 ---
 # Proposal Process
-One of the most important aspects in any open source community is the concept of proposals.
-Large changes to the codebase and / or new features should be preceded by a proposal in our carvel repo.
-This process allows for all members of the community to weigh in on the concept (including the technical details), share their comments and ideas, and offer to help.
-It also ensures that members are not duplicating work or inadvertently stepping on toes by making large conflicting changes.

-The [project roadmap](https://github.com/vmware-tanzu/carvel/blob/develop/ROADMAP.md) is defined by accepted proposals.

-Proposals should cover the high-level objectives, use cases, and technical recommendations on how to implement.
-In general, the community member(s) interested in implementing the proposal should be either deeply engaged in the proposal process or be an author of the proposal.

-The proposal process including a [Proposal Template](https://github.com/vmware-tanzu/carvel/tree/develop/proposals#proposal-template) is covered at length within the [proposal directory](https://github.com/vmware-tanzu/carvel/tree/develop/proposals).
+The proposal process, including a [Proposal Template](https://github.com/vmware-tanzu/carvel/tree/develop/proposals#proposal-template), is covered at length within the [proposal directory](https://github.com/vmware-tanzu/carvel/tree/develop/proposals).

----
-# Proposal Lifecycle
-1. Author adds a proposal by creating a PR in draft mode.
-(Authors can save their work until ready.)
-2. When the author elaborates the proposal sufficiently to withstand critique they:
-    i. change the status to `in-review` and ii. mark the PR as "Ready for Review"
-3. The community critiques the proposal by adding PR reviews in order to mature/converge on the proposal.
-4. When the approvers reach [rough consensus](https://en.wikipedia.org/wiki/Rough_consensus), they:
-    i. change the status to `accepted` or `rejected`, ii. record both majority and dissenting opinions, and iii. merge the PR.

-For more information on proposals please refer to the [proposal directory](https://github.com/vmware-tanzu/carvel/tree/develop/proposals).

 ---
 # Lazy Consensus